CBD Oil for Anxiety: The Pros & Cons - CBD to Treat Anxiety

 The study showed CBD’s therapeutic efficacy in a range of animal models, including reduction of behavioral and physiological (heart rate) signs of stress and anxiety.

 In 2011, the Journal of Psychopharmacology published a report on the neural basis of CBD’s anxiolytic effects for generalized social anxiety disorder (SAD).
-Study subjects were given either 400mg oral dose of CBD or placebo.
-Those who received the CBD showed overall reduction in levels of anxiety.
+Study subjects were given either a 400mg oral dose of CBD or a placebo.
+Those who received the CBD showed an overall reduction in levels of anxiety.

-The effect of CBD is also being studied in other neurological disorders, such as depression.
-Experts believe that the positive effects of CBD are largely related to the brain’s serotonin receptors.
+The effect of full-spectrum CBD oil is also being studied in other neurological disorders, such as depression.
+Experts believe that the positive effects of CBD oils for anxiety are largely related to the brain’s serotonin receptors.

 Low serotonin level is a common symptom of depression.
 Though CBD doesn’t necessarily increase the body’s serotonin levels, it may affect how the brain responds to the serotonin already existing in the system.
-An animal study in 2014 conducted by Alexander R. de Mello Schier, et al., from the Institute of Psychiatry of Federal University of Rio de Janeiro (IPUB/UFRJ), showed the effects of CBD in the brain’s receptors produced both anti-anxiety and antidepressant effects.
+An animal study in 2014 conducted by Alexander R. de Mello Schier, et al., from the Institute of Psychiatry of Federal University of Rio de Janeiro (IPUB/UFRJ), showed the effects of CBD oils in the brain’s receptors produced both anti-anxiety and antidepressant effects.
+Does this prove CBD for anxiety works?

 A recent study in 2018 by Jose A. Crippa, et al., from the Faculty of Medicine of Ribeirão Preto, University of São Paulo, showed that CBD has antipsychotic, anxiolytic, and neuroprotective properties.
 It also showed CBD’s potential as a treatment for other neurological conditions like schizophrenia, epilepsy, bipolar disorder, PTSD, social phobia, and even sleep disorders and Parkinson’s Disease.

-Moreover, it is important to note that CBD doesn’t cause any debilitating or significant side effects often associated with the common antipsychotic drugs.
+Moreover, it is important to note that CBD oils for anxiety don’t cause any debilitating or significant side effects often associated with the common antipsychotic drugs.

-It is best to talk to your doctor if you’re considering CBD as treatment for your anxiety.
+It is best to talk to your doctor if you’re considering full-spectrum CBD oils as a treatment for anxiety disorders.
 They can help in determining the right starting dosage for you and recommended dosage moving forward.
 They also can explain what to expect with the treatment and the potential risks.
 This is extremely important, especially if you’re already taking a prescription medication that contains CBD (i.e. Epidolex) or any type of seizure medication.

 As said earlier, CBD is non-psychoactive, meaning it doesn’t get you “high”.
-Nonetheless, your dosage depends on different factors, such as:
+Nonetheless, your dosage of CBD oil for anxiety depends on different factors, such as:

 - Your current weight